sbrisson-sudo/BigWham_dev/README.md

-# BigWham: a vectorial Boundary InteGral equations With HierArchical Matrices library
+# BigWham: a C++ library for vectorial Boundary InteGral equations With HierArchical Matrices

 BigWham stands for Boundary InteGral equations With HierArchical Matrix.
-BigWham is a C++ library geared toward the solution of vectorial Boundary Integral Equations arising in the theory of elasticity.
-A collocation Boundary Element Method specific to fracture problem is currently implemented (so-called displacement discontinuity method).
+BigWham is a C++ library geared toward the solution of vectorial Boundary Integral Equations arising in the **theory of elasticity**.
+A collocation Boundary Element Method specific to **fracture problem** is currently implemented (so-called displacement discontinuity method).
 It leverages hierarchical matrix algorithms: it thus scales as $n O(log n)$ for both storage requirements, creation time, and matrix-vector product computational time.
 The library uses OpenMP for multithreading.